eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/listener.rst

 	ExampleListener<DataType> listener;
 	dds::sub::DataReader<DataType> reader(subscriber, topic, drqos, &listener, dds::core::status::StatusMask::data_available());

-Some listeners' callback functions are passed references to the entities the callback originated from and/or status objects containing information relevant to the status change.
+Some listeners' callback functions pass references to the entities that the callback originated from and/or status objects and contain information relevant to the status change.
-For example, the listener for DataWriters has the following callback function which is triggered when the Deadline QoS Policy is not adhered to:
+For example, the listener for DataWriters has the following callback function that is triggered when the Deadline QoS Policy is not complied with:

 .. code:: C++